Chapter 6: The Politics of Public Opinion

 The latest challenges in telephone polling come from the shift in phone usage.
 A growing number of citizens, especially younger citizens, use only cell phones, and their phone numbers are no longer based on geographic areas.
-The millennial generation (currently aged 18–33) is also more likely to text than to answer an unknown call, so it is harder to interview this demographic group.
+The Millennial generation (those born between 1981 and 1996) and Generation Z (those born between 1997 and 2012) are also more likely to text than to answer an unknown call, so it is harder to interview this demographic group.
 Polling companies now must reach out to potential respondents using email and social media to ensure they have a representative group of respondents.

 Yet, the technology required to move to the Internet and handheld devices presents further problems.
 Web surveys must be designed to run on a varied number of browsers and handheld devices.
 Online polls cannot detect whether a person with multiple email accounts or social media profiles answers the same poll multiple times, nor can they tell when a respondent misrepresents demographics in the poll or on a social media profile used in a poll.
 These factors also make it more difficult to calculate response rates or achieve a representative sample.
 Yet, many companies are working with these difficulties, because it is necessary to reach younger demographics in order to provide accurate data.